sa2ajj/opds-browser/docs/OPDS.rst

 The Catalog Format: Atom XML
 ----------------------------

-For catalogs, OPDS extends the standard Atom format and associated HTTP-based APIs (`RFC 4287 – "The Atom Syndication Format"`_).
+For catalogs, OPDS extends the standard Atom format and associated HTTP-based APIs (:RFC:`4287` – "The Atom Syndication Format").

 .. note:: While compatible with Atom, OPDS catalogs are not "news feeds" and it is not expected that
     they will be usefully consumable via a generic news reader program.
 The use of Atom by OPDS is similar to other uses for access to cloud-based information, such as Google Data APIs.

-.. _RFC 4287 – "The Atom Syndication Format": http://tools.ietf.org/html/rfc4287

 The catalog is defined as a series of links.
 OPDS-compatible Reading Systems must support two MIME types in such links: `application/atom+xml` (which specifies that the link goes to another